BlagojaHristoski/dashboard-plugshare-qa-web/README.md

 Test automation using https://codecept.io framework.

 # Installation

 Run `npm install` inside a terminal from root directory to install node modules.
 Run `npm install playwright` inside a terminal.
+Run `npm install -g selenium-standalone`
+Run `selenium-standalone install` in CMD for installing the webdrivers, `selenium-standalone start` to start the service

 # Dependencies
 If using Webdriver then Java SDK must be available on the machine.